ibrahimtariqsheikh/AICareManager/README.md

-# AI Care Manager
+# AI Manager

 ## Overview
-AI Care Manager is a comprehensive healthcare management system designed to streamline communication, incident reporting, scheduling, medication records, and security for care providers.
+AI Manager is a comprehensive healthcare management system designed to streamline communication, incident reporting, scheduling, medication records, and security for care providers.
 The platform offers role-based access and extensive data tracking, ensuring efficiency and compliance in healthcare settings.

 ## Features